AlexBuseDragomir/earthquake-magnitude-prediction/README.md

-Language: R
-Machine learning project
+Machine learning project written in R.
-Predicting the magnitude of an earthquaqe
+Predicting the magnitude of an earthquaqe based on an existing data set.